GPVcode/soagbbq-server/README.md

 - **GET /events**: Fetches and returns a list of upcoming events from the configured Google Calendar.

-## Security

-This project uses Base64-encoded credentials for the Google service account to enhance security.
-Ensure that the `.env` file is never pushed to version control.

 ## Contributing

 Contributions are welcome.
 Please fork the repository and submit a pull request with your enhancements.